Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: EXPERIMENTS

 \subsection{Comparison with Representative Baselines}

 To evaluate the performance of SA-DSD compared to other graph knowledge distillation methods, we conducted multiple experiments, including SA-DSD, FR-KAN+, GCN, and KRD.
-Since we initially used the standard transductive setting, the results in Table \ref{tab:all_compare} can be directly compared with the results in the literature \cite{wu2023quantifying}.
+Results of LSP, TinyGNN, RDD, FreeKD, GLNN, CPF, RKD-MLP, FF-G2M are reported from \cite{wu2023quantifying} under the same transductive setting.
+The results in Table \ref{tab:all_compare} can be directly compared with the results in the literature \cite{wu2023quantifying}.

 As shown in Table \ref{tab:all_compare}, SA-DSD outperforms other methods on all datasets, except for the CS dataset, where its performance is slightly lower than that of the RDD method.
 Moreover, SA-DSD achieves the highest average rank, indicating that it effectively enhances the performance of FR-KAN+ while transferring graph structural information.
 This superior balance of performance and efficiency makes SA-DSD highly promising for deployment on edge devices with limited computational resources.